abdes/asap_app_imgui/common/doc/api/overload.rst

 In C++14 you could derive from lambdas and build similar helper types, but only with C++17 you can significantly reduce boilerplate code and limit potential errors.
-With C++20 we’ll get even shorter syntax as CTAD will work with aggregates.
+With C++20 we’ll get even shorter syntax as CTAD (*Class Template Argument Deduction*) will work with aggregates.

 You can read more in the proposal for overload `P0051
 <https://wg21.link/P0051>`_ (it was not accepted for C++20, but it’s worth to